idank/holykeebs-docs/faq/index.md

 ### Dual Pointing Devices

-It is possible to use both a 2x trackballs or a trackball + trackpoint.
-Two trackpoints are currently not possible due to lack of support in QMK.
+All combinations are possible except for two trackpoints due to lack of support in QMK.

 ### Remapping Keys